Discover the Odd Truth Behind Isoflavones and Breast CancerAugust 11, 2017

-Oftentimes, during the first few weeks or months of a new diet program, I was wildly enthusiastic and was certain that I had stumbled upon the Holy Grail.
-Yet, after seeing this excitement dissolve as the apparent benefits wore off, I finally realized that much of this was just the benefits from simple enthusiasm – which was more of a placebo effect, to begin with.
+Oftentimes, during the first few weeks or months of a new diet program, I was wildly enthusiastic.
+I was certain that I had stumbled upon the Holy Grail.
+Yet, after seeing this excitement dissolve as the apparent benefits wore off.
+I finally realized that much of this was just the benefits from simple enthusiasm.
+Which was more of a placebo effect, to begin with.

 Feel like you know more about bro science, and ready to take it out into the world?
 The next time you hear someone talking about anecdotal evidence, based on unsubstantiated research, you can start to question whether or not they are simply majoring in bro science.
 The point of bro science, though, is that even though it can have interesting benefits to your life – or it can start to get you asking questions, it is definitely not in place of higher-level evidence and research.

 Ready to learn even more about your overall health?
 Skip the bro science, and take the Thyroid Quiz (Click Here) today to learn a little bit more about your health and your body today.
 Is it time you did a little bit more research into your body and got the real results you deserve?
 Skip the anecdotes, and start your own personal research today.

 P.S.
 Whenever you are ready, here is how I can help you now:

 1. Download and use my Favorite Recipes Cookbook Here

 2. Check out my podcast Medical Myths, Legends, and Fairytales Here